ModellingWebLab/WebLab/README.md

 This VM can also be used to run experiments with a local Django server for development.

+If you want to install Django locally for development purposes, read on...

 ### Install system requirements

 * Python 3.5+